 You can help yourself with this task by taking better pictures, editing them a little bit, and uploading as many quality photos as you can.
 The more you work on it, the higher your chances will be of making money.

 I have reviewed other photo-selling apps like this in the past.
-MarkedShot is certainly not the only one.
-But, it seems to be a good one, and offers a lot of strengths.
+MarkedShot is certainly not the only one (Snapwire is another example, along with Clashot).
+But, MarkedShot seems to be a good one and offers a lot of strengths.

 Is it worth the time?
 That depends on how well you do, to be honest.
 If you don’t have any time to spend on your photography, then this app isn’t likely to generate much extra cash for you.